gregoirepourtier/SkeelBerzins.jl/README.md

 Solver for one-dimensional parabolic and elliptic nonlinear partial differential equations.

-This package is based on the spatial discretization for the method of lines introduced by Skeel and Berzins in [1].
+This package is based on the spatial discretization for the method of lines introduced by Skeel and Berzins in [[1]](#Reference) and the MATLAB's [pdepe](https://de.mathworks.com/help/matlab/ref/pdepe.html) API.
 For transient problems, the time discretization is performed either by the implicit Euler method (internal method) or by using an ODE/DAE solver from the [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) package.

 # Prerequisite